 However, raw elderlies have a very low concentration of cyanide.
 You would have to eat over 6 pounds of raw berries to get a lethal dose of cyanide.

-Although not lethal, you should still cook elderberry before consuming, or take the berry in an extract form.
+Although not lethal, you should still cook elderberry before consuming, or take the berry as an extract.

 Are whole berries better than extracts or juices?
 Although there is some benefit to consuming whole foods as opposed to extracts, there is little research that shows fresh elderberries are more effective than extracts or juices.